-Laugavegur hiking trail is among the top 20 trails in the world according to National Geographic’s list.
+The Laugavegur hiking trail is among the top 20 best trails in the world according to National Geographic.
 Book a Laugavegur trekking and hiking tour to explore majestic rhyolite mountains, glacier valleys, and geothermal ponds.
-Then decide for yourself whether it’s worthy of the ranking!
+Whether you decide to spend your nights sleeping under the stars in tents or in a more comfortable bed of a mountain hut, we have plenty of multi-day trek options for every fitness level.
+Then decide for yourself if it’s worthy of the ranking!

 We offer various opportunities to savor the magnificent landscape of Laugavegur, all of which are multi-day tours.

-Is Laugavegur trail your sole goal for this adventure?
-Choose from our shorter tours that cover only Laugavegur trekking trail:
+Is Laugavegur trail your sole goal for your Icelandic adventure?
+Choose from our shorter tours that cover only the Laugavegur trekking trail:

 Laugavegur Trail FAQ

-Laugavegur trail is 34 miles (55 km) long.
-It usually takes 2-4 days to hike depending on how intense you want the experience to be.
+The Laugavegur trail is 34 miles (55 km) long.
+It usually takes 2-4 days to hike depending on how intense you want the experience.

-Laugavegur is a moderately difficult hike.
+Laugavegur is a moderately strenuous hike.
 This means you need a decent level of physical preparation to successfully finish this hike, but you certainly don’t need to be a professional mountaineer.

 There will probably be other people in campsites or huts and you might meet fellow hikers on the trail, especially during high season.
 However, calling Laugavegur trail crowded would certainly be an overstatement.

-The trail is mostly marked, so if you are a very experienced hiker and go to Iceland in summer, you should be able to pull this hike off without a guide.
+The trail is mostly marked, so if you are a very experienced hiker and visit Iceland during summer, you should be able to pull this hike off without a guide.
 However, to be on the safe side, booking a tour with a professional Laugavegur trail guide is always a good idea.
 That way you won’t need to worry about planning, plus you’ll hear a lot of interesting facts and stories about the area!